Service dogs are always very welcome on board our flights.

 It's easy to book a place for your service dog online or through our Contact Centre, or add a request to an existing booking.
 We recommend that you book at least 48 hours before departure to make sure we have enough space.

 Sometimes you'll need to call our Contact Centre to book:

-- when you're travelling to/from the UK, U.S, Svalbard and Thailand
+- when you're travelling to/from the UK, U.S., Svalbard, Thailand and Singapore

 - when you're travelling on connecting flights (service dogs are not accepted on connecting flights via the UK)